SwiftSpawn/SwiftSpawn/README.md

 C+H are also allowed at anytime.
 Like I said, I love to meet new people!

 A couple kins of mine, just for the funnies: J from Murder Drones, maybe Cyn too, Shadow the Hedgehog, Nine from Sonic Prime, and whatever.
 I think I might have more-
 RAHH I LOVE MEOWSCARADA (Not in a weird way!!!
-I don't know how any could ever-)
+I don't know how anyone could ever-)

 But seriously, if you ever want to please interact I'm quite lonely when most of my friends are offline-